Has the SGR benefited anyone?

 The first benefit of an infrastructure project is, therefore, leveling the playing field for other players.
 Rural electrification enables the rural folk to industrialize, an all-weather road links farmers to the markets, cutting their losses.

-On this score alone, investment in infrastructure projects- Rails, roads, power generation stations, etc. improved our lives whether they make a profit or not.
+On this score alone, investment in infrastructure projects- Rails, roads, power generation stations, etc. improve our lives whether they make a profit or not.
 Economists call the valuation of loss and benefits of a project Cost-Benefit analysis.
 It calculates and sums up all potential benefits of a project against financial costs.
 They also test the potential losses without the project.
 If the benefits exceed the losses, then the project is viable.